-Black and White Meringue Cookies – Sweet, light and crisp, these Meringue Cookies are so wonderful and so delicious, they practically melt in your mouth!
+Black and White Meringue Cookies are sweet, light and crisp!
+This easy cookie recipe is so so delicious, the cookies practically melt in your mouth!

 It doesn’t hurt that they’re also ONLY 18 CALORIES per cookie!
 Ahem…sans chocolate. *clears throat* 30 calories with (ahem) DARK chocolate.
 Ahem.

 HIYA!
 What’s going awn?!
 How’s your day so far?
 I hope ALL is well!
 At least we made it through Monday!

 I’m chillin’ with a cup of Echinacea Tea filled to the rim with honey.
 I don’t even taste the tea to tell you the truth.
 Honey and lemons are my *thing*.
 However, and as of late, there’s been sick people in this house and I will do anything it takes not to catch whatever they’ve got.
 EWWW!
 Garlic and Pineapple Juice is next on my list.
 Mr. Google told me that concoction really works in fighting nasty viruses.
 I believe him.